oozzy77/nozyio/README.md

 ## Credits

-Lots of code are referenced from ComfyUI (https://github.com/comfyanonymous/ComfyUI)
+This project is inspired by ComfyUI.
+Lots of code are referenced from ComfyUI (https://github.com/comfyanonymous/ComfyUI) Sincerely thanks to the contributors of ComfyUI!